 ਫ਼ (U+0A5E)= ਫ਼(U+0A2B+ U+0A3C)

 ਲ਼ (U+0A33)= ਲ਼(U+0A32+ U+0A3C)

+Unlike the combinations, the single-unit cannot be part of an IDN.
+See Section 4.1.1.
+(Item ii).

 Visarga (ਃ U+0A03)

 The visarga is used in Sanskrit.
 It is rarely found in old Punjabi writings as “Sri Guru Granth Sahib” or “Mahan Kosh” where it acts like a Sanskrit visarga where a voiceless 'h' sound is pronounced after the vowel.
 But its use is not common now, and seems to be used in Punjabi only to mark abbreviations.

+Zero Width Non-joiner (U+200C) and Zero Width Joiner (U+200D)

+The Zero Width Non-joiner (ZWNJ) is an invisible character used in certain cases (after Halant) where default conjunct formation is to be explicitly restricted and the Halant joining the two consonants participating in the conjunct formation needs to be explicitly shown.

+However, ZWJ and ZWNJ are not used in modern Gurmukhi as Halant is not used in modern Gurmukhi.
+The only usage was when text from holy texts in Gurmukhi had to be written in Unicode as there are cases using two vowel signs with a single consonant or some vowel and vowel sign combinations which are not used in modern Gurmukhi.
+To encode them in Unicode, ZWJ and ZWNJ are used.
+But they not used in modern Gurmukhi.

+Excluding ZWJ and ZWNJ does not affect the usage of Gurmukhi Script in modern Gurmukhi, therefore it has no affect the usage of Gurmukhi Script in the domain name system.

 Overall Development Process and Methodology